mpsk/KOjs-webshop/README.md

 KnockoutJS - MVVM, data-binding.
 RequireJS - module loading.
 jQuery - used with SammyJS for hide some DOM elements with routing.
-SammyJS - routing, navigation, client data storage.
+SammyJS - routing, navigation, client data storage for Client Info form.